-Please keep in mind that we use divergence as an indicator, not a signal to enter a trade!
+Please keep in mind that we use divergence as an INDICATOR, not as a signal to enter a trade!

-It wouldn’t be smart to trade based solely on divergences since too many false signals are given.
+It wouldn’t be smart to trade based SOLEY on divergences since too many false signals are given.

 With these nifty tricks, you can guard yourself against false signals and filter out those that’ll be very profitable.